MrItzreal/mongodb-crash-2024/NOTES.md

 3. $nor: Joins query clauses with a logical NOR returns all documents that fail to match both clauses.
 4. $or: Joins query clauses with a logical OR returns all documents that match the conditions of either clause.

+### Indexes

+Indexes allows for the quick lookup of a field, however, it takes up more memory and slows insert, update and remove operations.
+Indexes support efficient execution of queries.
+Without indexes, MongoDB must scan every document in a collection to return query results.
+If an appropriate index exists for a query, MongoDB uses the index to limit the number of documents it must scan.

+- To create an index: db.<name of collection>.createIndex({name: 1}) = this creates an index called: name_1.
+FYI, the "1" is just for decreasing/increasing order.
+I could've used "-1" as well.
+- To get all your Indexes: db.<name of collection>.getIndexes().
+- Once created, to retrieve your Index: db.<name of collection>.find({name:"Larry"}).explain("executionStats").
+- To drop Indexes: db.<name of collection>.dropIndex("name_1").
+- Indexes are good if you are only searching but not if you are updating.

+### Collections

+- Command to show collections: show collections.
+- db.createCollection("<add name of collection>"): creates a collection.
+- db.<name of collection>.drop(): drops a collection.
+- db.createCollection("teachers",{capped:true, size:10000000,max:100},{autoIndexId:false}):
+  1. "teachers": will be the name of the collection.
+  2. "capped:true": instructs that this collection will have a limit.
+  3. "size:10000000": sets the maximum size of the collection in bytes.
+In this case, it's 10 megabytes (10000000 bytes).
+  4. "max: 100": This limits the number of documents the collection can hold to 100.
+  5. "autoIndexId: false": it can be true or false.
+When set to false, it prevents MongoDB from automatically creating an index on the \_id field.
+Usually, you'd want to keep this as true unless you have a specific reason not to.

 ### Important Notes

+1. Document: A single record containing data in a structured format, typically represented as a JSON object.
+2. Collections: is a group of documents.
+3. Database: is a group of collections.
-1. You can also download the extension for MongoDB on VS Code which allows connection to MongoDB & Atlas.
+4. You can also download the extension for MongoDB on VS Code which allows connection to MongoDB & Atlas.
-2. If a collection doesn't exist, MongoDB will automatically create it for you when you execute the insertOne() command.
+5. If a collection doesn't exist, MongoDB will automatically create it for you when you execute the insertOne() command.
-3. When using the "use" command, MongoDB will not implicitly create a database if it doesn't exist.
+6. When using the "use" command, MongoDB will not implicitly create a database if it doesn't exist.
 You will need to explicitly create the database or perform an operation like an "insert".
-4. MongoDB adds an ID automatically to data submitted.
+7. MongoDB adds an ID automatically to data submitted.
-5. find({query},{projection}): these are two optional parameters and based on arguments you can retrieve documents from a collection.
+8. find({query},{projection}): these are two optional parameters and based on arguments you can retrieve documents from a collection.
 "Query" is similar to WHERE in SQL and "Projection" to SELECT in SQL.
 If you omit query/projection, it defaults to an empty object {}.
-6. What IF you are working with a large collection and you happen to have duplicate names?
+9. What IF you are working with a large collection and you happen to have duplicate names?
 Simple, each document within a collection has its own unique ID.
 You can "update" using the ID of the document: db.students.updateOne({\_id: ObjectId('66e2faa5ff86f6acc77c9ea3')},{$set:{fullTime:false}}).
-7. MongoDB Compass makes adding, deleting, importing and exporting data easier than using the Shell.
+10. MongoDB Compass makes adding, deleting, importing and exporting data easier than using the Shell.